Meta-Neighborhoods: Related Work

-Representative meta-learning algorithms can be organized into two main categories: initialization based and metric learning based.
-Initialization based methods, such as MAML \cite{finn2017model}, learn a good initialization of model parameters so that several gradient steps using a limited number of labeled examples can adapt the model to make predictions for new task.
-In our work the similar idea is used: a single sample can be regarded as a task, and we meta-learn a dictionary that helps the prediction of all samples by fine-tuning model parameters.
+\paragraph{Meta-Learning} Representative meta-learning algorithms can be roughly categorized into two classes: initialization based and metric-learning based.
+Initialization based methods, such as MAML \cite{finn2017model}, learn a good initialization for model parameters so that several gradient steps using a limited number of labeled examples can adapt the model to make predictions for new tasks.
 To further improve flexibility, Meta-SGD \cite{li2017meta} learns coordinate-wise inner learning rates, and curvature information is considered in \cite{park2019meta} to transform the gradients in the inner optimization.
-Metric learning based methods focus on using a distance metric on the feature space to compare query set samples with labeled support set samples.
-Examples include cosine similarity \cite{vinyals2016matching}, Euclidean distance to class prototypes \cite{snell2017prototypical}, a learned relation module \cite{sung2018learning}, and ridge regression \cite{bertinetto2018meta}.
+Metric-learning based methods focus on using a distance metric on the feature space to compare query set samples with labeled support set samples.
+Examples include cosine similarity \cite{vinyals2016matching} or Euclidean distance \cite{snell2017prototypical} to support examples.
+A learned relation module is employed in \cite{sung2018learning}.

-A very relevant approach is Meta AuXiliary Learning (MAXL) \cite{liu2019self} where two networks are trained alternatively via meta-learning to improve classification performance.
-A multi-task network $f_{\theta_1}$ is first trained using both the primary task ground-truth labels and the auxiliary labels generated by a label-generation network $g_{\theta_2}$.
-Then, $g_{\theta_2}$ is updated \wrt the performance of $f_{\theta_1}$ if $f_{\theta_1}$ were to be trained by the generated auxiliary labels, which can can be regarded as a form of meta-learning.
+Our model is in a similar vein to the initialization based method: each test sample can be regarded as a new task, and we meta-learn a dictionary that adapts the initial model to a local neighborhood by finetuning over queried neighbors.
+A recent work Meta AuXiliary Learning (MAXL) also explores meta-learning techniques to improve classification performance, where a label generator is meta learned to generate auxiliary labels so that the auxiliary task trained together with the primary classification task can improve the primary performance.